 When capturing with the phone, hold the device horizontally—Mapillary uses landscape format.
 The bar in the middle of the screen will help you keep the phone level with the horizon.
 Hold the phone steady in front of you.
 It’s you that is supposed to move, not the phone.
 If you'd like, you can tap on the map icon to call up a map that shows you where you are capturing (note that this might use mobile data like any navigation app).

 When you feel like you’ve captured enough images, tap the round button again to stop.
 The images you gathered will now form one sequence.
 You can take as many sequences as you like without exiting the capture screen, just use the same button again.

-On the screen, you can see information about your capturing mode (manual or automatic), remaining battery and memory resources, and the photo count for the current sequence.
-You may also see an icon for the phone’s GPS fix.
+As you capture, you may also see an indicator of the phone’s GPS status.
+When the fix is good, the status indicator fades away after a while, so don't worry if you don't see it.
 If you have trouble finding a GPS signal and are therefore not able to take images, try to move a bit and get away from tall buildings and trees.
 If that doesn’t work, restart your phone and see if that helps.

 The default capturing mode is the distance-based automatic mode, which means that the app will take images for you automatically after you’ve moved a certain distance (based on your phone’s GPS) or rotated yourself a to a certain degree (based on your phone’s compass).
 You can alternatively choose the time-based automatic mode (go to settings for that) which will take images after constant time intervals.
 The automatic mode is great for walking, cycling, and driving.

-With the slider at the top right of the screen, you can switch to the manual mode, where you have to tap the round button for every image you take.
+If you switch to manual mode, you have to tap the round button for every image you take.
 In that mode, you will see an extra button under the round button, which you can use to mark the beginning of a new sequence.
-This mode is suitable for capturing panoramas, objects, facades, and intersections.
+This mode might help you capture panoramas, objects, facades, and intersections.